Alain Doire Bfc Tourism Bfc 0015000Alain Doire Bfc Tourism Bfc 0015000

 Bibracte

-Located on the slopes of Mont Beuvray, in the heart of the Morvan, Bibracte reveals the impressive remains of a great Gallic city.
-Once a major political and economic centre, it was here that Vercingétorix was proclaimed ruler of the Gauls.
-Today, this archaeological site invites visitors to take a journey back in time through its remains, remnants of ramparts and living quarters.
+Perched on the slopes of Mont Beuvray, in the heart of the Morvan, Bibracte reveals the impressive remains of a great Gallic city.
+Once a major political and economic centre, it was here that Vercingetorix was proclaimed leader of the Gauls.
+Today, this archaeological site invites you to travel back in time through its remains, remnants of ramparts and living quarters.
 Its modern museum dedicated to Celtic history is the perfect surprise for a family holiday.
-There’s so much to learn here, and in a much more interactive way than at the 😉 school Référencé Natura 2000 and ZNIEFF, the site offers a remarkable natural setting, where ZNIEFF; grow the « queules », these trees with singularères shapes that seem to have échappé à all maîtrise.
-A must-see for anyone with a passionate interest in archaeology, ancient history and nature.
+There’s so much to learn here, in a much more interactive way than at school 😉 Listed under Natura 2000 and ZNIEFF, the site offers a remarkable natural setting, where plants and animals thrive.It’s a remarkable natural setting, home to the “queules“, the oddly shaped trees that seem to have escaped all control.
+A must-see for archaeology, ancient history and nature lovers.

 The Basilica of Vézelay

-Perched atop its hill, the village of Vézelay, one of the most beautiful villages in France, invites you to reconnect.
-Dominating the Morvan, the basilica of Sainte-Marie-Madeleine, a masterpiece of Romanesque art and a UNESCO World Heritage Site, attracts pilgrims and visitors from all over the world.
+Perched on its hilltop, the village of Vézelay, one of the most beautiful villages in France, invites you to reconnect.
+Overlooking the Morvan, the basilica of Sainte-Marie-Madeleine, a masterpiece of Romanesque art and a UNESCO World Heritage Site, attracts pilgrims and visitors from all over the world.
 Vézelay is the starting point of a famous pilgrimage route leading to Santiago de Compostela.
-Stroll through its medieval streets, discover its local artisans and soak up the unique atmosphere of this site steeped in history.
-Prepare your legs, it climbs !
+Stroll through its medieval streets, discover its local craftsmen and soak up the unique atmosphere of this site steeped in history.
+Get your legs ready, it’s uphill!

 Via Lemovicensis or Vézelay Way

-The GR 654 links the village of Véacute;zelay and its majestic basilica with Santiago de Compostela in Galicia, Spain.
+The GR® 654 links the village of Vézelay and its majestic basilica with Santiago de Compostela in Galicia, Spain.
 It will take you between 50 and 60 days to cover the 1100 km of paths.
 By bike or on foot, the route will take you across 10 départements and through towns such as Limoges, Bourges, Nevers, Périgueux and Mont de Marsan.

 Paray-le-Monial